AbdullahHendy/clickworthy-resume/src/resume-cv.typ

 /*
 Core formatting for the template document type.
-Establishes general document-wide formatting, and creates the header and footer for the resume.
+Establishes general document-wide formatting, and creates the header for the resume.

 Inspired by the template from the `guided-resume-starter-cgc` v2.0.0 package: https://github.com/typst/packages/blob/2da94b0f21174ae8366834332a6e44fd966de4dd/packages/preview/guided-resume-starter-cgc/2.0.0/template/templates/resume.template.typ